omiridoue/sgsss-workflow/README.md

 - [x] Discuss ways to implement own research directory.
 - [x] Explore links to the wider network for computational researchers across Scotland.

-## 🗺️ Skills
+## 🗺️ Intended learning outcomes

+- [x] Connecting with researchers in your field
-- [x] Ability to design and execute research projects from data to report
+- [x] Ability to design and implement research projects from data to report
 - [x] Navigate reproducible, efficient, and communicable code via GitHub
-- [x] Connecting with researchers in your field

 ## Synthetic Data